Why we urgently need more tests

+Globally, nations such as South Korea have been successful in using aggressive testing regimens to control the spread of the virus while others such as the United States and Italy have been criticised for their sluggish pace of testing.india Updated: Mar 17, 2020 05:53 IST

-New Delhi There is an urgent need for India to dramatically expand the pool of patients getting tested for the new coronavirus disease (Covid-19) allow voluntary testing, and rope in the private sector, said medical experts on Monday, calling for an immediate overhaul of testing protocols to fight the disease that has killed over 7,000 people worldwide.
+There is an urgent need for India to dramatically expand the pool of patients getting tested for the new coronavirus disease (Covid-19), allow voluntary testing, and rope in the private sector, said medical experts on Monday, calling for an immediate overhaul of testing protocols to fight the disease that has killed over 7,000 people worldwide.

 As of Monday, authorities had tested barely 9,000 people despite having at least 300,000 kits, putting India in the bottom rung of countries, and possibly robbing doctors of accurate information about the spread of the infection.